commonpike/rsinject/html/README.md

 To run this particular demo, run
 ```
 npm install
+# edit config file, insert your customer id
+cp src/config.js-dist src/config.js
+nano src/config.js
 npm run demo
 ```

+Ofcourse, the domain you run this on should be enabled in your ReadSpeaker account.

 ## Using RSInject in your own site